 - Ironic Echo Cut: Squirrel Girl's victory over Thanos, who possessed the power to screw the Multiverse.

 - Master of All: Squirrel Girl's official ratings have every stat maxed out.
-It's a Running Gag that she keeps defeating Marvel's most powerful villains, including cosmic entities such as Galactus, either off-camera or in ridiculous ways.
+It is a Running Gag that she keeps defeating Marvel's most powerful villains, including cosmic entities such as Galactus, either off-camera or in ridiculous ways.
 Often with the help of squirrels.

-- Medium Awareness, Breaking the Fourth Wall, and No Fourth Wall: Squirrel Girl is fully aware that she is in a comic book, but due to contractual issues she is only allowed to break the fourth wall during the recaps.
-However, Monkey Joe and Tippy-Toe are not limited by that limitation, so for them there is no fourth wall.
+- Medium Awareness: Squirrel Girl is fully aware that she is in a comic book; due to contractual issues, she is only allowed to break the fourth wall during the recaps.
+But Monkey Joe and Tippy-Toe didn't sign any contract (why would they?), so for them, there is no fourth wall.

 - Parody Sue: Squirrel Girl has stats up to Physical God level and villains of the caliber of Doctor Doom fear her, yet most of her victories are off-screen and her superpowers are based on squrriels.

-- Rage Against The Readers: Squirrel Girl was upset with all of us after Monkey Joe's death.
+- Rage Against the Readers: Squirrel Girl was upset with all of us after Monkey Joe's death.

 - Reconstruction: What would you call a Silver-Age-appropriate character in the age of Deconstruction?